tock/book/src/course/usb-security-key/key-hotp-application.md

 application.
 The application must `yield` to receive upcalls (i.e. callbacks).

 The userspace library ("libtock") wraps system calls in easier to use functions.
-Often the library functions include the call to `yield` and expose a synchronous driver interface.
-Application code can also call `yield` directly as we will do in this module.
+The libtock library is completely asynchronous.
+Synchronous APIs to the system calls are in "libtock-sync".
+These functions include the call to `yield` and expose a synchronous driver interface.
+Application code can use either.

 ## Submodule Overview